onmylemon/onmylemon.github.io/_posts/2014-09-28-running-away-from-wordpress.md

 __At the end of the day__

 Jekyll is my new blogging platform.
 WordPress, you have given me a nice couple of years but now I have to go to pastures new.
 Hopefully Jekyll will treat me nicely and I can have a few glorious years out of it.
+It will take a little while to move posts from my old blog over, but not too long.